foomip/officer/README.markdown

 Run Officer in the foreground with full logging and statistics:
     sudo officer run -- -l debug -s

+Run officer in the foreground with full logging and statistics, but listening on a Unix socket:
+	sudo officer run -- -l debug -s -o UNIX -f /var/run/officer.sock

+Same command as above, but change pid and sock path to a non-priveleged path to run officer as a non-privileged user:
+	officer run -- --pid-dir=/tmp -l debug -s -o UNIX -f /writeable/path/officer.sock

 Run Officer in the background (production mode) and listen on a specific IP and port:
     sudo officer start -- -h 127.0.0.1 -p 9999

+Same command as above, but running as unprivileged user
+	officer start -- --pid-dir=/writeable/path -h 127.0.0.1 -p 9999

+Same command as above, but running as unprivileged user and listening on an Unix socket
+	officer start -- --pid-dir=/writeable/path -o UNIX -f /writeable/path/officer.sock

 ### Other notes: